-The next step involves conducting a competitive analysis of other apps that allow users to watch videos via mobile.
+At the beginning of the project I conducted competitor analysis of other apps that allow users to watch videos via mobile.
 I look for positive and negative application behavior.
 I don’t want to reinvent the wheel, so analyzing features and interactions from other apps will help me to make better decisions during the ideation process.

-Finally, an app definition statement will help me to identify what features I think users might like to have to make the viewing and navigation simpler and more efficient.
+Now that we understood our users and narrowed down the specific problem we were going to solve for them we could decide how we would go about it.
+An app definition statement will help me to identify what features I think users might like to have to make the viewing and navigation simpler and more efficient.

 Video duration.
 How long is the video.